lorenzo/linkable/README.md

 ));
 ```

-Previous example will bring all articles having a comment done by user 1.
-Please notice that if there is more than one comment
+The previous example will bring all articles having a comment done by user 1.
+Please note that if there is more than one comment
-per article done by such user, this query will actually return an Article record per each comment made.
+per article from a user, this query will actually return an Article record per each comment made.
 This is because Linkable
 will use a single query using joins.

 ### version 1.1.1